B. Altman and Company Building: History

+Background

-B. Altman and Company originated from a store in the Lower East Side operated by the Altman family.
+B. Altman and Company originated from a store on the Lower East Side operated by the Altman family.
 The store was solely owned by Benjamin Altman and was located at Third Avenue and 10th Street by 1865.
 The residential core of Manhattan, once concentrated in lower Manhattan, moved uptown during the late 19th century.
 By the 1870s, stores were being established between 14th and 23rd Streets in the Ladies' Mile area, including B. Altman and Company, which opened a store at Sixth Avenue between 18th and 19th Streets.
+Altman's Sixth Avenue store occupied a 150 by 184 ft site in the 1870s; by the mid-1890s, the store had expanded to cover the entire 200 ft width of the block on Sixth Avenue.
 However, the Sixth Avenue location had become undesirable by the end of the 19th century, partially due to the shadows and noise created by the Sixth Avenue elevated line.
+In addition, Altman did not own any of the land under his Sixth Avenue store; instead, he leased it from two separate sets of owners.

 Altman initially contemplated moving his store to Herald Square, at the northeastern corner of 34th Street and Sixth Avenue, directly across from Macy's Herald Square.
 He ultimately decided on a site on Fifth Avenue, one block to the east, because of the presence of the Waldorf–Astoria hotel at that intersection and because Fifth Avenue was not overshadowed by an elevated line.
 At the beginning of the 20th century, development was centered on Fifth Avenue north of 34th Street, and many stores on that avenue were situated inside rebuilt 19th-century residences.